 Enjoy a quick look at your baby through the small window.

 Hello!
-This stroller might be perfect as you can even adjust the front tire to swivel and work on any terrain or lock in place for longer runs.
+This stroller might be perfect as you can even adjust the front tire to swivel and work on any terrain or lock in place for long runs.

 The stroller even comes with a pump for the tires and a great parent organizer to keep mom’s and baby’s stuff organized on the go.